 The Lactate Shuttle Theory

 The Lactate Shuttle Theory describes the body’s function to carry lactate from the working muscles, where lactate levels rise, through the blood to better-oxygenated domains where lactate can be used as fuel.

 One of these places is your liver or the kidneys.
 Then there’s your heart.
-Another area is your brain.
+Then there’s your your brain.
 Believe it or not, your brain is lactate addicted.
 Your brain’s neurons need it.
 Lactate is essential for long-term memory.
-Maybe a reason why we remember all these painful workouts better…
+Maybe a reason why we remember all these painful workouts so well…

 As we can see lactate can be supplied to the blood, where it can be carried to almost every organ to be utilized.
 But there’s a problem in the equation.
 This process takes a lot of time.
 Time we don’t have in a race when the next surge hits.